When is Chilling Adventures of Sabrina season 3 released? What’s going to happen?

 — Chilling Adventures of Sabrina (@sabrinanetflix) December 7, 2019

-Highlights from our day on set of @sabrinanetflix with the spectacular @KiernanShipka and solid.
+Highlights from our day on set of @sabrinanetflix with the spectacular @KiernanShipka and forged.
 Chilling Adventures of Sabrina Half three returns January 24 on @netflix. pic.twitter.com/ThzUSwwx3Z

 — NetflixQueue (@NetflixQueue) December 7, 2019

-Manufacturing on season three (it shot again to again with season four) started in Vancouver on the finish of April, and ran by way of the summer season.
-We had been hoping to get the third block of episodes in time for Halloween (CAOS was Netflix’s huge present on the similar time in 2018), however that may have solely given the manufacturing crew six months to show round eight episodes.
+Manufacturing on season three (it shot again to again with season four) started in Vancouver on the finish of April, and ran by means of the summer time.
+We have been hoping to get the third block of episodes in time for Halloween (CAOS was Netflix’s massive present on the similar time in 2018), however that may have solely given the manufacturing staff six months to show round eight episodes.
 Nonetheless, not lengthy to attend now, although…

 Chilling Adventures of Sabrina has been renewed for 16 extra episodes!
-Manufacturing begins subsequent 12 months and the subsequent batch will air in two components: Elements three & four. pic.twitter.com/OvwMftgMN0
+Manufacturing begins subsequent 12 months and the subsequent batch will air in two elements: Elements three & four. pic.twitter.com/OvwMftgMN0

 — See What’s Subsequent (@seewhatsnext) December 18, 2018

-Gavin Leatherwood and Lachlan Watson, who play Nick Scratch and Theo, have been promoted to collection regulars for components three and 4, as confirmed by Netflix’s See What’s Subsequent Twitter account.
+Gavin Leatherwood and Lachlan Watson, who play Nick Scratch and Theo, have been promoted to collection regulars for elements three and 4, as confirmed by Netflix’s See What’s Subsequent Twitter account.

 #ChillingAdventuresOfSabrina stars Gavin Leatherwood and Lachlan Watson have been upped to collection common standing for Elements three and four! pic.twitter.com/osfjj9Ui8b